Decentralised-Monsters/demons-scilla/claim/README.md

 ## Constructor

  * contract_owner - Admin of contract.
+ * init_wallet - A wallet for transferring claimed rewards to users
  * init_dmz - The main ZRC2 tokens.
  * main - The Main NFT token address.